ethereum/EIPs/EIPS/static_call.md

 Opcode: `0xfa`.

-`STATIC_CALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with a `STATIC` flag on.
+`STATICCALL` functions equivalently to a `CALL`, except it takes 6 arguments not including value, and calls the child with a `STATIC` flag on.
 Any calls, static or otherwise, made by an execution instance with a `STATIC` flag on will also have a `STATIC` flag on.
 Any attempts to make state-changing operations inside an execution instance with a `STATIC` flag on will instead throw an exception.
 These operations include nonzero-value calls, creates, `LOG` calls, `SSTORE`, `SSTOREBYTES` and `SUICIDE`.

 ## Rationale